 How to Grow It From a Seed

-Love-in-a-Mist grows super easily from a seed, and pests and diseases don't seem to affect them.
+Love-in-a-Mist grows super easily from a seed, and pests and diseases don't seem to affect it.
 It is best grown in USDA zones 3 through 11.
 Although this plant is considered an annual, if left to go to seed, it will self-sow year after year.
 So, make sure you plant it in a "permanent" spot.
 Otherwise, you will be trying to pull it out for years to come.

 - Water moderately.
 They don't have any special soil requirements and will also do well in a part-shade area.
 Seedlings should emerge in one to two weeks.